Impact of the September 11 attacks on the entertainment industry: Other changes

 The Invader Zim episode "Door to Door" was edited to remove some scenes of a burning city after an Irken invasion, with the Statue of Liberty being shown floating in water.
 The episode was also delayed from its original scheduled airdate of September 14, 2001 due to the attacks; it was replaced on the schedule that evening with The Fairly OddParents.
 While the unedited version of the episode was aired in Australia, only the edited version has been released on DVD.

 The Nickelodeon live program Slime Time Live had its entire taping schedule canceled for the rest of the week ending September 14, 2001.

 The Malcolm in the Middle episode "Malcolm's Girlfriend" originally had a subplot where Francis took refuge with a mad bomber in a remote Canadian cabin.
-The episode was to have guest starred Stacy Keach and the storyline was supposedly filmed, but due to the September 11 attacks it had to be re-filmed with a subplot involving Francis in an Alaskan prison witnessing a live soap opera.
+The episode was to have guest-starred Stacy Keach and the storyline was supposedly filmed, but due to the September 11 attacks, it had to be re-filmed with a subplot involving Francis in an Alaskan prison, witnessing a live soap opera.

 The Only Fools and Horses episode "The Sky's The Limit" was temporarily removed from repeat showings due to the final scene showing a plane nearly crashing into the Nelson Mandela House.

 According to the outtakes of Lizzie McGuire season 2, the director and other crew members put a flag sticker on the clapperboard during production as a tribute to the victims.

-Sex and the City had a theme change where the Empire State Building replaced the Twin Towers as the opening credits with the name of Sarah Jessica Parker being shown.
+Sex and the City had a theme change where the Empire State Building replaced the Twin Towers as the opening credits, with the name of Sarah Jessica Parker being shown.

-The Zeta Project had almost been cancelled after season one due to the events of 9/11; however, season 2 was made on the caveat they cut the word "terrorist" and make it lighter in tone.
+The Zeta Project was almost cancelled after the first season due to the events of 9/11.
+The second season was made on the caveat that the producers cut all mentions of terrorism from the series and make it lighter in tone.

 Non-altered shows

 Reruns of Wheel of Fortune showed the Twin Towers on Game Show Network, especially the nighttime scene, during the opening.

-The Episode of "Courage the Cowardly Dog" titled "Campsite Of Terror" had, in a scene, a movie watched by Muriel and the Raccoons where two dinosaur monsters fight in New York, having the Twin Towers between them.
+In the Courage the Cowardly Dog episode "Campsite Of Terror", the Twin Towers appear between two dinosaur monsters in New York within a movie that Muriel and the raccoons are watching.